 Funding mechanism Description In-kind contributions Non-cash resources that can be used to meet GIA commitments, such as people, goods, services or equipment.
+Other funding channels or cash reserves Industry organisations may have access to funds that can be used to meet GIA commitments.
 Biosecurity Act levy The Biosecurity Act includes provisions, under Part 5A, for a GIA-specific levy for the purpose of wholly or partly funding an industry Signatory's commitments under the GIA Deed.
-Commodity Levies Act levy A Commodity Levies Act levy can be used, within the six years that the levy is in place, to fund an industry organisation's GIA commitments [under the provisions of section 10(2)(b)(v) of the Act] for "the protection or improvement of the health of animals or plants" Loan from reputable financial institutions An industry organisation may use a loan from a financial institution to fund GIA readiness and/or response activities.
-Crown loan Subject to qualifying criteria, a Crown loan may be approved, as a last resort, to fund an industry Signatory's response activities only.
-Other funding channels or cash reserves Industry organisations may have access to unrestricted funds that can be used to meet GIA commitments.
+Commodity Levies Act levy A Commodity Levies Act levy can be used, within the six years that the levy is in place, to fund an industry organisation's GIA commitments [under the provisions of section 10(2)(b)(v) of the Act] for "the protection or improvement of the health of animals or plants", provided the levy order allows for this purpose.
+Loan from reputable financial institutions An industry organisation may use a loan from a financial institution to fund the GIA readiness and/or response activities.
+Crown loan Subject to qualifying criteria, a Crown loan may be approved, as a last resort , to fund an industry Signatory's response activities only.